StrickTechnologies/Strick.Temporal/README.md

 * If the rows in the DataTable are NOT all related, it assumes the rows are sorted first by the Key column(s), and newest->oldest within that.  *More on Key in the usage section below…*

+* *Optional*.
+You can set the Caption property of any column in your DataTable.
+The caption property is included in any `ColChange` objects for the column.
+  * **Note:** This is new for version 1.1.1

 ## Usage
 * The class to use is `Strick.Temporal.TemporalComparer`.
 You’ll have to pass your DataTable to the constructor.